feynlee/curiosity-notes/_posts/2017-01-20-how-i-solved-the-worlds-hardest-logic-puzzle.md

   1. **Ask one god: "would at least one of the other 2 gods always answer 'da' to the question 'is 2 the random god'"?** If the answer is "ja", then go to god 3 to ask the second question, if the answer is "da", then go to god 2 to ask the second question.

   2. **Ask the second god (god 2 or god 3 depending on the answer of question 1) the same question: "would at least one of the other 2 gods always answer 'da' to the question 'is 2 the random god'"?
-(Change it to "would at least one of the other 2 gods always answer 'da' to the question 'is 3 the random god'" or "would at least one of the other 2 gods always answer 'da' to the question 'is 1 the random god'" if the second god is god 2.)** If you get "da" as the answer, then the god mentioned in your question is not random, otherwise, between the other two gods, the god not mentioned in your question is not random one.
+(Change it to "would at least one of the other 2 gods always answer 'da' to the question 'is 3 the random god'" or "would at least one of the other 2 gods always answer 'da' to the question 'is 1 the random god'" if the second god is god 2.)** If you get "da" as the answer, then the god mentioned in your question is not random, otherwise, between the other two gods, the god not mentioned in your question is not a random one.
 Therefore, the god left (besides the god you are asking and the god you just figured out as the other non-random god) is the random god.

   3. **Ask one of the non-random gods: "Is 'da' yes?"** If you receive "da" as the answer, then the god you are asking is T, otherwise F.